 - 8 oz fettuccini pasta

-CHICKEN: Paper towel dry the chicken and generously season with Italian seasoning, salt, pepper and a pinch of red pepper flakes.
-Heat 1 tbsp olive oil in a large deep skillet.
-Add chicken breasts and cook on medium high heat for a total of 4 minutes on each side until nicely browned for a total of 8 minutes.
+- CHICKEN: Paper towel dry the chicken and generously season with Italian seasoning, salt, pepper and a pinch of red pepper flakes.
+Heat olive oil in a large deep skillet.
+Add chicken breasts and cook on medium high heat for 4 minutes on each side until nicely browned for a total of 8 minutes.
 Remove from pan.

-SAUCE: Add 1 more tablespoon olive oil to the now empty skillet and make sure it’s hot.
-Add sliced mushrooms and garlic with a little bit of Italian seasoning and cook for about 3 minutes.
-Add diced sun-dried tomatoes and cook for a couple of minutes longer.
-Add 1 tbsp flour and stir it until no longer white.
-Add chicken broth and heavy cream and simmer for 3-4 minutes.
-Remove from heat and slowly whisk in shredded Parmesan cheese – until the cheese melts.
-Taste the sauce and add ½ tsp salt (if using sodium free chicken broth).
+- Add chicken broth and heavy cream and simmer for 3-4 minutes.
+Remove from heat and slowly whisk in shredded Parmesan cheese – until the cheese melts and sauce thickens.
+Taste the sauce and add salt (if using sodium free chicken broth).